From Stochasticity to Signal: A Bayesian Latent State Model for Reliable Measurement with LLMs: Background Related Work

-At their core, LLMs are probabilistic models that learn a distribution over a vocabulary of tokens \citep{wang2023large}.
-The variability in their output stems from the decoding strategy applied to this distribution.
-Techniques such as setting the temperature parameter and top-$k$ sampling introduce randomness to generate diverse and creative text \citep{kostina2025large}.
-While this stochasticity is a feature for generative tasks, it becomes a significant challenge in classification contexts where consistency and accuracy are paramount \citep{bender2021dangers, wang2022self}.
-When an LLM is tasked with classifying an item that has a single, true underlying state (e.g., a customer is either dissatisfied or not), its output variability ceases to be a feature and must be treated as a source of measurement error \citep{atil2024llm, ludwig2025large, herrera2025overview}.
-Addressing this probabilistic nature of outputs from LLMs is analogous to resolving the conflicts from inconsistent human ratings, where metrics and methods like inter-rater reliability, truth inference, and multi-annotator competence estimation were developed to infer the most likely true label \citep{hallgren2012computing, li2019truth, martin2023strong}.
+Large Language Models (LLMs) have significantly advanced automated text classification in natural language processing (NLP) \citep{kostina2025large, lu2021fantastically, liu2023pre}, both in business and scientific settings \citep{ipa2024bdsentillm, ghatora2024sentiment, wang2024llm, bharadwaj2023sentiment, bano2024large, barros2025large}.
+However, the stochastic decoding strategies that enable their generative capabilities introduce a prevalent challenge in classification contexts where consistency and accuracy are strict requirements \citep{bender2021dangers, wang2022self}.
+When an LLM is tasked with classifying an item that has a single true underlying state, its output variability ceases to be a feature and should be considered as a source of measurement error \citep{atil2024llm, ludwig2025large, herrera2025overview}.

-This perspective also directly connects the problem of LLM variability to the well-established machine learning field of learning with noisy labels (LNL).
-When an LLM is used to annotate a dataset, its stochastic nature makes it a noisy labeler \citep{baumann2025large, lopez2025clinical}.
-Recent work has demonstrated that this LLM-generated label noise can introduce systematic, prevalence-dependent bias into the evaluation of downstream models, underscoring the severity of the problem \citep{baumann2025large, voutsa2025biased}.
-This paper builds on the insight that instead of attempting to eliminate stochasticity (e.g., by setting the temperature to zero, which discards uncertainty information), one can leverage it.
-By collecting multiple ratings for the same item, we obtain a richer signal that contains information about the LLM's classification uncertainty for that specific item.
-This transforms the problem from viewing stochasticity as a bug to be fixed into treating it as a signal to be modeled within a principled statistical framework.